7thLucas/full-app-6a24a-aca11-4599/_doc/product-overview.md

 **Competitive differentiation:** No other tool combines Etsy-specific AI automation with a gamified, character-driven crew interface that makes running a business feel like playing a strategy game.

+**Platform model:** AstroFur Syndicate is also designed to be packaged and sold to other Etsy sellers as a turnkey product.
+The creator earns income from two concurrent sources: the Etsy store the AI crew runs, and from selling the system itself to buyers who want to run their own automated stores.

 ---

 ## Brand & Tone